I travel far and wide to lecture about quilting in America and to teach patchwork techniques.

 - Lecture 2 in the evening (for full guild or larger shop audience)

 Let's talk about your event.
 I consider it an honor and a privilege to visit quilters and I thank you in advance for your query.
 Please send an email to Mary @ MaryFons.com.

 A ThirtySomething Quilter Tells All: Notes on the Industry from a Quilt Mafia Daughter

-This is the personal lecture, where I share about Fons & Porter, my own quilting journey, and how we can make sure the next generation of American quiltmakers are making quilts.
-Very engaging -- and usually a few tears in the crowd.
+A personal lecture, where I share the history of Fons & Porter, my own quilting journey, and how to ensure the next generation of American quiltmakers are taken care of.
+Laughs -- and a few tears -- promised.

 The Great American Quilt Revival: The Reason You're Quilting Right Now

 If it weren't for the tidal wave of interest in the 1970s (think Bicentennial), it's safe to say quilting in America would look very, very different right about now.
 This lecture is a must-see for any quilter who got started around that time -- and every quilter who is quilting today.
 Great pictures, "I-didn't-know-that!" moments guaranteed.